weldr/lorax/docs/html/_sources/livemedia-creator.rst.txt

 22.15 inside of a mock chroot with --make-iso and --make-fsimage.

 .. note::
+    As of mock version 2.0 you no longer need to pass ``--old-chroot``.
+You will, however, need to pass ``--enable-network`` so that the mock container can download packages.

-    As of mock 1.3.4 you need to use ``--old-chroot`` with mock.
-Mock now defaults to using systemd-nspawn which cannot create the needed loop device nodes.
+    Older versions of mock, between 1.3.4 and 2.0, will need to pass ``--old-chroot`` with mock.
+These versions of mock now default to using systemd-nspawn which cannot create the needed loop device nodes.
 Passing ``--old-chroot`` will use the old system where ``/dev/loop*`` is setup for you.

 On the host system: